ibrahimq1/Litless/README.md

 Link: https://litless.us-south.cf.appdomain.cloud/
 (Won't be fully functional as our project depends on uploading files from client side)

-Keep calm and keep earth calm.
+Keep calm and keep Earth calm.
 ---
 ## Requirements